dfp-ch/docs/pages/041.fincast/11.concepts/docs.md

 ## Some principles
 * core engine must be "context free" (dont pollute it with taxes, reports specifics, etc)
+* on the client, we want to be flexible in terms of what we want to model, and how we want to model it (which implies that the core engine should support simple building blocks to accomodate)
 * handle jurisdiction and application specifics as much as possible outside of core engine
 * we only want to model the minimal set of __structurally__ different products. we want to avoid to model an investment account separatly from an pillar 3a account, because they are structurally the same.